U.S. Route 30 in Idaho: History

 US 30 was established in 1926 during the creation of the United States Numbered Highway System, largely along the transcontinental Lincoln Highway, an existing auto trail.
 The corridor was also preceded by the Old Oregon Trail Highway between Oregon and Utah.
-The highway crossed southern Idaho by following Route 2 between the Oregon state line and Burley, where it split into two suffixed routes: US 30N through Pocatello and to Montpelier; and US 30S towards Ogden, Utah.
+The highway crossed southern Idaho by following Route 2 between the Oregon state line and Burley, where it split into two suffixed routes: US 30N through Pocatello and to Montpelier; and US 30S toward Ogden, Utah.

-Construction of Interstate 80N (now I-84), a superhighway that would parallel US 30 between Portland, Oregon, and northern Utah, began in the 1960s under the Federal-Aid Highway Act of 1956.
+Construction of I-80N (now I-84), a freeway that would parallel US 30 between Portland, Oregon, and northern Utah, began in the 1960s under the Federal-Aid Highway Act of 1956.
 Various sections of US 30 were relocated onto the new freeway as sections opened over the following two decades.
 The two suffixed routes were eliminated in 1972 in favor of US 30 remaining on the northern route while generally following I-80N and I-15W (now I-86).
 A section through Meridian and Downtown Boise was removed in 1980, replaced by a longer overlap with I-84.
-Five years later, the section from Caldwell to Nampa was replaced with Interstate 84 Business.
+Five years later, the section from Caldwell to Nampa was replaced with I-84 Bus.